ViniGodoy/clustering/README.md

 ## Project description

-Contains the knn clustering algorithm.
-The MainKmeans file demonstrates how to use kmeans to classify an image.
+Contains the k-means clustering algorithm.
+The MainKmeans file demonstrates how to use k-means to classify an image.

 ## Screenshots